GMiles1349/PascalGL/Documentation/PGLClock.md

   *-- Description --*
   Immediately changes the value of Interval.
 Interval is calculated as abs(1 / AInterval) so as to disallow negative values.
 Does not affect execution if called while TPGLClock is running.

+- function **GetTime(): Double**

+  *-- Description --*
+  Returns the current CPU time in seconds.
+Does not affect CurrentTime or any other stored time values.
+Internally, TPGLClock calls GetTime() continuously during Wait() in order to block execution of code until GetTime() >= TargetTime, using the last value returned from GetTime() as the new CurrentTime.

+### TPGLEvent

+#### Overview
+TPGLEvent is an object that describes an "event" that the user wishes to happen at a pre-determined time or at an interval.
+TPGLEvent must be used in conjuction with TPGLClock.
+TPGLEvent is assigned a TPGLClock "owner" either at the time of or after creation.
+The TPGLClock owner caches a list of "owned" instances of TPGLEvent, and checks conditions during updates to decided whether or not a TPGLEvent should execute it's EventProc.
+A TPGLEvent is either "trigger on time" or "trigger on interval".
+In the former case, the EventProc should be executed once at the designated trigger time.
+In the latter, the EventProc should execute at interval after the time that the TPGLEvent was made active.
+"Trigger on Interval" events can execute once, or be set to repeating.

+#### Properties